Attract more wedding enquiries online: 7 ways your storefront could be costing you

 7. Low-quality or outdated images

-Giving your Easy Weddings listing a refresh is simple, and you can do it through your wedCRM.
+Giving your Easy Weddings listing a refresh is simple, we’ve got a guide in optimising your storefront right here.

 If you’re not conveying your key selling points well enough or lack the information couples are searching for, they’ll probably look elsewhere.
 Grab the couple’s attention by including compelling and well-written content.

-Take advantage of the 400-character length and include your unique selling points.
+Take advantage of the character length and include your unique selling points.
 Is there something about your personality that resonates with couples or a particular style you are known for?
-If so, be sure to include it (in bold font).
+Let it be known!

 Breaking down your copy with dot points and key selling points in bold makes it easy for couples to skim-read.
-Potential clients will be looking at dozens of supplier profiles, so you want your unique selling points to stand out.
+If couples are going through a lot of suppliers, skimming through and finding those key selling points is essential.

 Keywords are a big advantage for Search Engine Optimisation (SEO) — which is what helps your listing rank high in Google search results.
 Be sure to include all of your key selling points in bold font.